Tapas (Indian religions): Etymology and meaning

 Tapas is based on the root Tap (तप्) meaning "to heat, to give out warmth, to shine, to burn".
 The term evolved to also mean "to suffer, to mortify the body, undergo penance" in order to "burn away past karma" and liberate oneself.
 The term Tapas means "warmth, heat, fire".

 The meaning of the word evolves in ancient Indian literature.
 The earliest discussions of tapas, and compound words from the root tap relate to the heat necessary for biological birth.
 Its conceptual origin is traced to the natural wait, motherly warmth and physical "brooding" provided by birds such as a hen upon her eggs - a process that is essential to hatching and birth.
 The Vedic scholars used mother nature's example to explain and extend this concept to the hatching of knowledge and spiritual rebirth.

-Some of the earliest reference of tapas, and compound words from the root tap is found in many ancient Hindu scriptures, including the Ŗig Veda (10.154.5), Shatapatha Brahmana (5.3 - 5.17), and Atharva Veda (4.34.1, 6.61.1, 11.1.26).
+Some of the earliest reference of tapas, and compound words from the root tap is found in many ancient Hindu scriptures, including the Rig Veda (10.154.5), Shatapatha Brahmana (5.3 - 5.17), and Atharva Veda (4.34.1, 6.61.1, 11.1.26).
 In these texts, tapas is described as the process that led to the spiritual birth of ṛṣis - sages of spiritual insights.
 The Atharva Veda suggests all the gods were tapas-born (tapojās), and all earthly life was created from the sun's tapas (tapasah sambabhũvur).
-In the Jāiminiya-Upanisad Brāhmaņa, life perpetuates itself and creates progeny by tapas, a process that starts with sexual heat.
+In the Jāiminiya-Upanisad Brāhmaṇa, life perpetuates itself and creates progeny by tapas, a process that starts with sexual heat.

 Sanskrit tapasyā (neuter gender), literally "produced by heat", refers to a personal endeavor of discipline, undertaken to achieve a goal.
 One who undertakes tapas is a Tapasvin.
 The fire deity in Hinduism, Agni, is central to many Hindu rituals such as yajna and homa.
 Agni is considered an agent of heat, of sexual energy, of incubation; Agni is considered a great tapasvin.

 The word tapasvi refers to a male ascetic or meditator, while tapasvinī to a female.

 Buddhism

 Before he reached his enlightenment, the Buddha tried asceticism (self-mortification) of the type found in other Śramaṇa religions (Jainism), and this is referred to as Tapas (Tibetan: dka' thub, Chinese: kuxing, Japanese: kugyo, Korean: kohaeng).
 Post-enlightenment, the Buddhist doctrines of the Middle Way and Noble Eightfold Path did not include ascetic practices.

-The Buddha, in multiple Buddhist texts, such as Majjhima Nikaya and Devadaha Sutta, attributes the ascetic self-mortification style Tapas practices to Jainism (Niganthas), wherein such practices annihilate past Karmas and stop new Karmas from being created, ones that lead to the cycle of rebirths in Saṃsāra.
+The Buddha, in multiple Buddhist texts, such as Majjhima Nikāya and Devadaha Sutta, attributes the ascetic self-mortification style Tapas practices to Jainism (Niganthas), wherein such practices annihilate past Karmas and stop new Karmas from being created, ones that lead to the cycle of rebirths in Saṃsāra.
 These ancient Buddhist texts are significant in their claims of the existence of Jain Brahmins and ascetics, along with their karma doctrine and reasons for their Tapas practices in ancient times: